🇪🇨

 Extension: 730 days (max 1x)

 Renewal: After 21 months of temporary residency, can apply for permanent residency.
-Must not leave Ecuador for more than 90 days total during first 2 years to qualify.
+Must not be absent more than 90 consecutive days, and total absences cannot exceed 18 months out of 24.
+After 3 years of legal residency, eligible for Ecuadorian citizenship.

 💡 Pro Tips